cm-jones/libdsc/README.md

 ## API Documentation

-Detailed API documentation for the DSC library can be found in the `include` directory.
+Detailed API documentation for libdsc can be found in the `include` directory.

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/cm-jones/dsc).
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/cm-jones/libdsc).

 ## License